-To test the effect that surface functionalization has on the electrocatalytic activity for HER of the Ni2P nanocrystals, 20 μL of a 10 mg/mL solution of Ni2P nanocrystals in toluene were drop casted onto a 1.5 mm diameter glassy carbon electrode.
-Samples were prepared in a glovebox and transferred to a vessel of 0.5 M H2SO4 that was sparged with argon and held under a constant argon flow.
-Here we report the current density normalized by the geometric surface area of the glassy carbon electrode due to inconsistencies in estimating the electrochemically active surface area of the nanocrystal films (Figs. S14-S18).
-116 Metal phosphides are known to have exceptionally high specific capacitance values due to pseudocapacitive effects, which typically leads to over estimation of electrochemically active area.
-31,117,118 These pseudocapacitive properties would be affected by alteration of surface charge induced by the surface functional groups.
+For the electrocatalytic evaluation of our functionalized nanoparticles, we report the current density normalized by the geometric surface area of the glassy carbon electrode support due to inconsistencies in estimating the electrochemically active surface area of the nanocrystal films (Figs. S15-S19).
+Head phosphides are known to have exceptionally high specific capacitance values due to pseudocapacitive effects, which typically leads to over estimation of electrochemically active area.
+He surface functional groups.
 This added complication makes it difficult to uniformly attribute "capacitive" current to strictly ion adsorption on a metallic surface, which is the base assumption in the estimation of electrochemically active surface area.
-119 This is reflected in our inability to find a potential region that reflects a purely capacitive response characterized by a square-wave with equal anodic and cathodic current.
-Instead, we observe variable cathodic current around the open-circuit potential with added resistive losses, potentially due to mass-transport limitation though the nanocrystal film (Figs. S15-S18).
+This is reflected in our inability to find a potential region that reflects a purely capacitive response characterized by a square-wave with equal anodic and cathodic current.
+Instead, we observe variable cathodic current around the open-circuit potential with added resistive losses, potentially due to mass-transport limitation though the nanocrystal film (Figs. S16-S19).
 Though this may preclude us from reporting the true intrinsic activity of our catalysts, we can still compare relative activity within the series.

-The catalytic activity results are summarized in Fig. 6 and reflect multiple key findings.
-First, we observe over the course of 24 hours and 75 polarization cycles that the catalytic activity does not track the Hammett parameter, instead Ni2P-C6H4OMe is the most active catalyst followed by Ni2P-C6H4NO2 and then Ni2P-C6H3Cl2 being the least active (Fig. 6A, B).
+The catalytic activity results are summarized in Fig. 5 and reflect multiple key findings.
+First, we observe over the course of 24 hours and 75 polarization cycles that the catalytic activity does not cleanly track the functional group's Hammett parameter, instead Ni2P-C6H4OMe is the most active catalyst followed by Ni2P-C6H4NO2 and then Ni2P-C6H3Cl2 being the least active (Fig. 5A, B).
 This contrasts with previous studies by Miller and co-workers on covalently functionalized MoS2, where they found that catalytic activity was correlated with the functional group's Hammett parameter, although the nitrobenzene functionalized sample was not measured in that instance.61 Comparisons between these systems brings us to our second key result, which is improved catalytic activity in all functionalized samples when compared to Ni2P in the first 20 polarization cycles.
 We propose these discrepancies reflect that the influence of covalently tethered ligands is more nuanced than simple electronic effects and that their impact may vary depending on the nature of the catalyst's surface chemistry and the density of grafted aryl groups.
 For example, the documented active site for MoS2 is the edge atoms of the 2D sheet while the basal plane surface is relatively inert for HER.
 Thus, it is possible that functional groups that bond at the basal plane surface do not have added steric effects because of spatial separation from the catalytically active site.
-As we show below, that is not the case in Ni2P nanocrystals, for which the aryl functional groups bond to atoms directly adjacent to active sites (Fig. 7).
+As we show below, that is not the case in Ni2P nanocrystals, for which the aryl functional groups bond to atoms directly adjacent to active sites (Fig. 6).
 This could allow for the same functional group to result in different effects based on the intrinsic reactivity and structure of the underlying material.
+Lastly, it seems that there is a non-obvious relationship in the way that the surface dipole and the degree of functionalization for a given surface functional group influence a catalyst's activity.
+As shown in Fig. S30, both factors are pivotal in determining the activity of a surface, where the most thermoneutral reaction coordinate is found at high coverages of an electron donating surface group.
+Interestingly, this supports previous conclusions from our lab that surface ligands do not passivate active sites for HER, but instead alter key properties of the underlying catalyst and the ways in which it interacts with the electrolyte.56